 The Board has established a Remuneration Committee.
-The members of the Remuneration Committee are the Company's two non-executive directors, Malcolm Randall (Chair) and Philip Crabb.
-The Remuneration Committee is not structured in compliance with Recommendation 8.1 as it comprises only two members.
-However, the Board considers it appropriate that the Remuneration Committee comprise the Company's two non-executive directors, one of whom is independent and the committee is chaired by an independent director who is not also Chair of the Board.
+During the Reporting Period, the members of the Remuneration Committee were the Company's two non-executive directors, Malcolm Randall (Chair) and Philip Crabb.
+The Remuneration Committee was not structured in compliance with Recommendation 8.1 as it comprised only two members.
+However, the Board considered it appropriate that the Remuneration Committee comprise the Company's two non-executive directors, one of whom is independent and the committee is chaired by an independent director who is not also Chair of the Board.